 How Can I Avoid an Online Scam?

-Can I Request a Duplicate MOT Certificate From a Garage?
+Can I Get a Duplicate MOT Certificate From a Garage?

 What MOT Classes Can I Print a Duplicate Certificate For?